ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-jae-jre-30.rst

 Connection to Autopilot
 =======================

-The radar has an 12-pin PicobBlade Molex connector with the following pinout
+The radar has an 12-pin PicoBlade Molex connector with the following pinout

 +--------+--------+------------------------+
 | Pin No | Name   | Details                |